Robot-Dreams-RO/devops_engineer/docs/_sources/4_python/2_data_structures.rst.txt

-   'islower', # returns True if all characters in the string are lower case 'isnumeric', # returns True if all characters in the string are numeric 'isprintable', # returns True if all characters in the string are printable 'isspace', # returns True if all characters in the string are whitespaces 'istitle', # returns True if the string follows the rules of a title 'isupper', # returns True if all characters in the string are upper case 'join', # joins the elements of an iterable to the end of the string
+   'islower', # returns True if all characters in the string are lower case 'isnumeric', # returns True if all characters in the string are numeric 'isprintable', # returns True if all characters in the string are printable 'isspace', # returns True if all characters in the string are white spaces 'istitle', # returns True if the string follows the rules of a title 'isupper', # returns True if all characters in the string are upper case 'join', # joins the elements of an iterable to the end of the string